stacksgov/sips/sips/sip-0xx-improve-sip10/sip-0xx-composable-fungible-token-standard.md

 ## Abstract

 This proposal extends the SIP-010 standard trait for fungible tokens on the Stacks blockchain to support composable fungible tokens with allowances.
 It adds further requirements to the previous standard, which is the bare minimum to have a standard for a fungible token, featuring mainly token tranfers.
 There are no specifications how to make transfers via third-party services.
 For atomic and composable transfers we introduce allowances.
-The new trait includes functions for transferring tokens (`transfer` limited to the `contract-caller` sender), approving allowances (`approve` and `revoke`), checking allowances (`allowance`), and transferring tokens leveraging allowances (`transfer-from`).
+The new trait includes functions for transferring tokens (`transfer` limited to the `contract-caller` sender), approving allowances (`approve` and `revoke`), checking allowances (`get-allowance`), and transferring tokens leveraging allowances (`transfer-from`).
 The recommended implementation of `approve` uses incremental allowances to avoid race conditions and double transfering.

 ## Motivation